Academic year: 2019/2020

 Joint Degree in Models and Methods in Economics and Management - Erasmus Mundus (QEM) in collaboration with Université Pantheon - Sorbonne - Paris 1 (France); Universität Bielefeld (Germany); Universitat Autònoma - Barcelona (Spain).

 Access: call for applications.

-Unrestricted, with the evaluation of minimum curricular requirements.
+Open admission, subject to the evaluation of minimum curricular requirements.

 This Master’s Degree Programme aims to create professionals with expertise in the main areas of economics and finance and a solid theoretical and quantitative legal grounding.
 There are three main areas of specialisation, two taught entirely in English.
 The Economics curriculum – QEM (English taught) focuses on economic, quantitative and legal themes.
 Students choosing this curriculum can participate in the Erasmus Mundus (QEM) programme.
 The curricula specialised in the area of finance (one taught in Italian, one in English) aim to equip students with competencies in the financial markets, in the main areas of financial intermediation (credit, finance, treasury, securities, organisation, planning and control), management of financial investments and financial-risk measurement and management, financial consultancy and insurance, complementary protection schemes and pension fund management, internal process management and administration of banks and financial intermediaries in general.

 Economics – QEM (fully taught in English)

 The main career opportunities available to graduates specialised in economics are: